OTA updates

 .

-An update typically takes +- 10 minutes.
-While a device is updating a lot of traffic is generated on the network, therefore it is not recommend to execute multiple updates at the same time.
+An update typically takes 10-20 minutes (although some devices may take a lot longer).
+While a device is updating a lot of traffic is generated on the network, therefore it is not recommended to execute multiple updates at the same time, and ideally to update while the network is less in-demand.

 Local OTA index and firmware files

-OTA Index file is a list of firmware images available on a particular server.
+An OTA index file is a list of firmware images available in designated locations.
 When checking if an update is available, Zigbee2MQTT determines current hardware and firmware version for a particular device, and then searches for a suitable upgrade image in the index file.
-Some vendors (such as IKEA Tradfri, Ledvance, Salus, Ubisys) use their proprietary index files, but the most of the devices use Zigbee-OTA firmware repository with a main index file.
+Zigbee2MQTT uses the Zigbee-OTA firmware repository with contains the upgrade index file, and the downgrade index file.

-Sometimes it is necessary to add a firmware image that is not on the main index.
+Sometimes it is necessary to add a firmware image that is not in that repository.
 This could be helpful when developing a DIY device, or install a test/alternate image for a mass-produced device.
-In this case user can supply Zigbee2MQTT with an alternate index file, located locally or on a web server.
+In this case you can supply Zigbee2MQTT with an alternate index file, located locally or on a web server.
 This index file will point Zigbee2MQTT to the firmware image files.
-Records in the override OTA index file will override corresponding records in the main index, so that it is possible to alter the image for a particular device type.
+Records in the override OTA index file will take precedence over the records in the Zigbee-OTA repository, so that it is possible to alter the image for a particular device.

 ota: